miguelarian/design-patterns/Proxy/readme.md

-# Decorator pattern
+# Proxy pattern

-*"Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors."* - [source](https://refactoring.guru/design-patterns/decorator)
+*"Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object."* - [source](https://refactoring.guru/design-patterns/proxy)

 ## Class diagram